 Local Eviction Help and Getting Rental Assistance

 In the COVID-19 pandemic, federal and state governments have allocated funds to provide emergency rental assistance to those who need it.
-In its announcement on March 28 extending the eviction moratorium through June 30, the CDC directed renters to two separate pages on the U.S. Department of the Treasury’s website for rental assistance resources:
+The CDC has directed renters to two separate pages on the U.S. Department of the Treasury’s website for rental assistance resources:

 Here’s where you can go to find more information about your state’s current eviction policies as well as contact information for legal services: